 - "Richard Cory" features this with a stinger just before the final chorus, sure to startle.

 - Laughing Mad: The end of "Cecilia", the singer's equivalent of throwing up his hands and giving in.

 - Lesser Star: Former Trope Namer.
 Art Garfunkel has been characterized as the junior partner in the duo, and there is truth in that, as Simon sang, played guitar, and wrote all the music, while Garfunkel only sang.
-However, Garfunkel had a big hand in the vocal arrangements, and helped create the close harmonies that were one of the group's calling cards.
+For many fans, that was enough because Garfunkel was by far the more talented vocalist.
+As such, Garfunkel had a big hand in the vocal arrangements, and helped create the close harmonies that were one of the group's calling cards.
 One way to observe what Garfunkel brought to the act is to listen to The Concert in Central Park and pay attention to the Paul Simon solo tunes sung by the duo: "Me and Julio Down by the Schoolyard", "American Tune", "Late in the Evening", "Slip Slidin' Away", and "Kodachrome".
 The sound of the Simon and Garfunkel performances is very different from the original Paul Simon versions.

 - Live Album: The Concert in Central Park, and the archival releases Live from New York City, 1967 and Live 1969.